theminor/ha-bambu-lab-p1-spaghetti-detection/README.md

-# Bambu Lab - Spaghetti Detection Integration
+# Home Assistant Spaghetti Detection Integration

-Upgrade your Bambu Lab 3D printer experience with the Home Assistant Spaghetti Detection Integration.
-This integration leverages the power of both the [Bambu Lab Integration](https://github.com/greghesp/ha-bambulab) and the [Obico](https://www.obico.io) ML server, providing a solution for detecting and handling spaghetti incidents during your prints.
+Upgrade your 3D printer experience with the Home Assistant Spaghetti Detection Integration.
+This integration leverages the power of the [Bambu Lab Integration](https://github.com/greghesp/ha-bambulab), the [Moonraker Integration](https://github.com/denkyem/home-assistant-moonraker), and the [Obico](https://www.obico.io) ML server, providing a solution for detecting and handling spaghetti incidents during your prints.

 If you like this automation and would like to support it, you can [buy me a coffee](https://www.patreon.com/nberk/shop).